JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/2-redis-pub-sub.md

 - **No backpressure handling:** If subscribers can't keep up with message volume, Redis continues delivering messages, potentially causing memory issues or message loss in the subscriber applications.

-## When to use pub/sub vs. alternatives
+## When to use pub/sub

 Understanding when to choose Redis pub/sub versus other messaging solutions is crucial for building effective AI systems.
-The decision depends on your requirements for message durability, delivery guarantees, and processing patterns.

 **Use Redis pub/sub for AI solutions when you need**:
 - Real-time coordination between AI services with sub-millisecond latency